endlesspint8/endlesspint8.github.io/testing/2017-05-12-beer-introductions-3.md

 # Poo-poo

+a word wheel visualization via D3 with a possible heat map/sparse matrix for the styles and corresponding word stems as an intermediary visualization.

 Why?
 To better know what you want to drink.
 Why no anything?
 Knowledge of the world is determined by how close of an approximation or mental model is to reality.
 If you want a good beer, Job, friend you need to first know yourself-I'm not going to be helping you with that part, not here at least-and match that up with an idea of the target.
 Then use your reason to get a best guesstimate as to whether or not things are likely to work out.
 Some beers were dropped for the sake of the visualization [footnote: there were…].